slingdata-io/sling-python/README.md

 > **💡 Tip:** Install `pip install sling[arrow]` for better streaming performance and improved data type handling.

+> **📊 DataFrame Support:** The `input` parameter accepts lists of dictionaries, pandas DataFrames, or polars DataFrames.
+DataFrame support preserves data types when using Arrow format.

 > **⚠️ Note:** Be careful with large numbers of `Sling` invocations using `input` or `stream()` methods when working with external systems (databases, file systems).
 Each call re-opens the connection since it invokes the underlying sling binary.
 For better performance and connection reuse, consider using the `Replication` class instead, which maintains open connections across multiple operations.

 ```python